akinmustafa/awesome-unity-games/README.md

 # Awesome Unity Games 🎮
-A list of useful open-source Unity projects in alphabetical order.
+A curated list of useful open-source Unity projects in alphabetical order.

 > **Warning**
 > Some projects may not have a license or their licenses may have been changed or removed.
 So you have to keep track of the licenses yourself if you want to use the content.